-Theme leads: Paul Emery
+Theme leads: Prof. Paul Emery

 Musculoskeletal (MSK) diseases, such as rheumatoid arthritis (RA) and scleroderma are devastating chronic diseases, which if treated sub-optimally cause severe joint damage, reduced life expectancy and poor general health.
 Clinical decision making is confounded by variability between individuals in response to treatment and adverse reactions.

 No single agent achieves a satisfactory outcome for all patients.
 Newer drugs are more effective, but come at a high cost.
 There is a need to improve therapy using a targeted approach.
 IVDs to detect protein or genetic biomarkers may allow delivery of personalised medicine and improve monitoring for complications, such as lung fibrosis and cardiovascular disease.